 The functionalization potentially increases the size of quantum dots significantly.
 This can consequently restrict access to smaller compartments and structures and gives the labeled molecules a tendency to aggregate.
 Furthermore, quantum dots can blink which might be an undesired effect but might actually be useful for localization-based super-resolution techniques such as STORM.

 Aside from the development of antibodies for use in research, the utilization of fluorescent proteins in the late 1970s was one of the biggest breakthroughs in science.
 Fluorescent proteins are very small and highly specific, as they can be genetically incorporated into a protein of interest.
 This means that one protein of interest is labeled by one fluorescent protein – a perfect ratio (although in some cases tandem/tandem-dimer variants can be used to increase the brightness).
 This, in turn, is a good predictor of individual fluorophores’ behavior.

-The basic structure of a fluorescent protein consists of a chromophore which is embedded in a so-called beta-barrel, protecting the chromophore reasonably well from certain negative effectors such as too low/high pH which will alter the characteristics of the specific fluorescent protein.
-Various discoveries, modifications, and optimizations have led to variants which display different spectral properties (throughout the entire visual spectrum), show higher photostability, are brighter and monomeric.
+The basic structure of a fluorescent protein consists of a chromophore that is embedded in a beta-barrel, which protects the chromophore reasonably well from certain negative effectors such as low/high pH which will alter the characteristics of the specific fluorescent protein.
+Various discoveries, modifications, and optimizations have led to variants that display different spectral properties (throughout the entire visual spectrum), show higher photostability, are brighter and monomeric.